apiel/isomor/Readme.md

 The following instruction will explain you how to setup a working enviroment with React and TypeScript.

+Note: find an example in the repo  `packages/examples/src-isomor/App.tsx`

 So let's create an react app with `create-react-app`:

 ```
 npx create-react-app my-app --typescript
+cd my-app
 ```

 Then add `isomor` library: